 Home Energy Saving Measures

-The Department of Energy and Home Energy Assistance Weatherization Programs (DOE/HEAPWthz) are blended together to install energy saving measures in LiHeap eligible homes to conserve energy and heating costs.
-High energy use homes and homes with elderly or children under 24 months of age are weatherized first.
+The Department of Energy and Home Energy Assistance Weatherization Programs (DOE/HEAPWthz) are blended together to install energy saving measures in LIHEAP eligible homes to conserve energy and heating costs.

-A qualified Home Energy Auditor visits the home to do an assessment of the homes energy use and loss, heating system efficiency and air quality with the use of a blower door test, infrared digital camera and home inspection.
-Once the home has been assessed and found eligible it is put on a priority list.
-Homes are weatherized from the list until funding is depleted each year.
+A qualified Home Energy Auditor visits to do an assessment of the home’s energy use and loss, heating system efficiency, and air quality with the use of a blower door test, infrared digital camera, and home inspection.
+Homes are weatherized based on priority until funding is depleted each year.

-A qualified contractor will install the energy saving measures the Home Energy Auditor finds are needed such as:
+A qualified contractor will install the energy saving measures that the Home Energy Auditor determines are needed such as:

 - General air sealing and caulking

 - Weather-striping and door sweeps

 The above items may or may not be installed in the home depending on the Energy Auditors findings.